EdwardChamberlain/namecheap_ddns/README.md

 # Namecheap DDNS
 [Docker Hub Page](https://hub.docker.com/repository/docker/edchamberlain/namecheap_ddns/general)

-~~This container is available on unRAID community Applications~~ Not yet!
+This container is available on unRAID community Applications

-This simple docker will automatically update a namecheap dynamic dns domain through GET requests.
-You MUST provide the required enviroment variables: APP_HOST, APP_DOMAIN, and APP_PASSWORD.
+This simple container will automatically update a namecheap dynamic dns domain through GET requests.
+This container checks your public IP every 3 seconds and sends an update if a change is detected.

+You MUST provide the required enviroment variables: `APP_HOST`, `APP_DOMAIN`, and `APP_PASSWORD`.
 You MUST create an 'A + Dynamic DNS' record for the host which you wish to update and enable Dynamic DNS in the manage page of your domain.
 Your APP_PASSWORD must be your Dynamic DNS password from namecheap and NOT your Namecheap password.

 For more info see the [Namecheap help page](https://www.namecheap.com/support/knowledgebase/article.aspx/29/11/how-do-i-use-a-browser-to-dynamically-update-the-hosts-ip/).